 The giant stone impresses.
 It is a rock that you can see far away but seems to be close.
 And it mixes with the magnificent waves that become tubes.
-The stone and the waves are the best-known reports of Naranjo beach, nicknamed as “Roca Bruja”, in Santa Rosa National Park.
+The stone and the waves are the best-known reports of Naranjo beach, nicknamed as “Roca Bruja”

 But… what happen if I tell you that I’m not a surfer and still consider this beach as one of my favorite places in Costa Rica.
 It can sound weird, but the frequent closures due to bad conditions of the Park´s roads, actually make well to this beach.
 Transforming it into an unknown place, almost like a galaxy that very few have the privilege to know.

 I went into Roca Bruja without knowing that it will offer more than surf.
 Imagine my surprised face, when the 4×4 vehicle starts to roll on the loose stones and come across a deer.
 Just like that in front of us, crossing the road like as there was a traffic light in red.
 And suddenly appears another one, and two more with a brood.
 If the beach name was not Roca Bruja, it could be Venado beach (Deer beach).